wp-plugins/download-monitor/readme.txt

 4. Display regular download links or fancy ones all using shortcodes and templates.

 == Changelog ==

+= 1.5.0 =
+* JSON_UNESCAPED_UNICODE for files to fix unicode chars when json encoded.
+Fix needs PHP 5.4+ to work, but won't break lower versions.
+* Style filetype-docx
+* Update get_version_id to work with non-numeric versions.
+* Fix shortcode arg booleans.
+* Add transient cache for get_file_version_ids.
+* Moved all translations to Transifex - https://www.transifex.com/projects/p/download-monitor/
+* Changed text domain from download_monitor to download-monitor.
+* Added Grunt.
+* Added options to generate file hashes DISABLED BY DEFAULT as they can cause performance issues with large files.

+= 1.4.4 =
+* Use home_dir instead of site_dir - fixes hot-linking protections against own site (when not in root dir)
+* Replace hardcoded WP_CONTENT_DIR and WP_CONTENT_URL with wp_upload_dir to work when UPLOADS and UPLOADS_URL constants are set.
+* Added some filters for hotlink protection customisation.

 = 1.4.3 =
 * Add password form to download page when required